DiscourseDB/discoursedb-core/discoursedb-model/README.md

 #### DataSource
 For many reasons, we might want to keep track of where the data for a DiscourseDB entity came from.
 This is either relevant in case we need to get details from the original dataset that are not represented in DiscourseDB or is important during the data import phase where we have to refer to ids and primare keys in the original dataset in order to make connections between entities.

 DataSourceInstance entities keep track of where data came from.
 Such entities can be associated with all _entities with source information_ (see [below](https://github.com/DiscourseDB/discoursedb-model#entity-classes-the-discoursedb-core-model)).
 A single DiscourseDB entity can be associated with one or more DataSourceInstance entities.
 In most cases, a single DataSourceInstance is sufficient.
-However, there are cases such as User data that might relate to data points in multiple datasets, so we need to keep track of all its sources.
+However, there are cases (such as User data) that might relate to data points in multiple datasets, so we need to keep track of all its sources.
+In turn, a single DataSourceInstance can only be related to a single DiscourseDB entity.

 A DataSourceInstance consists of four main components.
-The _dataSourceId_ contains the id of the entity in the source dataset (i.e. how is the instance identified in the source).
-The _entitySourceDescriptor_ identifies the name/descriptor of the field that was used as the sourceId (i.e. how can i find the id in the source dataset.)
-The _sourceType_ identifies the category of the data source (e.g. EDX, Wikipedia, PROSOLO) and the _dataSetName_ identifies the particular file or database from which the data was imported.
+- The _dataSourceId_ contains the id of the entity in the source dataset (i.e. how is the instance identified in the source).
+- The _entitySourceDescriptor_ identifies the name/descriptor of the field that was used as the sourceId (i.e. how can i find the id in the source dataset.)..)
+Even though this descriptor can be any arbitrary String, it is good practice to use the format "_DiscourseDbEntity_#_idIdentifier_".
+That is, the descriptor identifies the type of entity that the source relates to and the identifier of the source id in the dataset.
+For example, if you create a contribution from a row in a database identified by the primary key post.id, a good value for the _entitySourceDescriptor_ would be _contribution#post.id_.
+If the same row in the dataset is also supposed to be associated with a DiscourseDB content, then the corresponding descriptor would be _content#post.id_
+- The _sourceType_ identifies the category of the data source (e.g. EDX, Wikipedia, PROSOLO).)
+- The _dataSetName_ identifies the particular file or database from which the data was imported.

 #### User, Audience, Group
 TBA